 Lots of people tell me that they think that train travel is expensive.
 I disagree!
 Using my tips and tricks, you can get cheap train travel.
 Train travel is the best way to travel.
-I can relax whilst someone else drives.
+I can relax whilst someone else drives and let the train take the strain.
 The facilities on board are great with a buffet and loo being especially welcomed by families.
 I love to relax and catch up with a good book or DVD.
 It CAN be done on a budget – just follow my tips and tricks.

-Railcards There’s almost a railcard for everyone!
+1) Railcards There’s almost a railcard for everyone!
 It’s a great way to get discounts on fares ans ave money every time you travel by train.
 Most people know about the 16-25 card for young people, the friends and family card and the senior railcard.
 However there is also a Two Together railcard which allows discounts on two people travelling together.
 Costing just £30 a year it gives 1/3rd off Standard and First Class Anytime, Off-Peak and Advanced fares.
 It also gives discounts on partner offers such as up to 60% off theatre tickets.
 You could save the cost of the railcard just one trip and go on to use it for a whole year.
+I often think that people are so quick to go abroad to see the sights when there’s still a lot of Britain that they have yet to see.
+There’s lots of great places you can see in the Uk with a railcard.

 Reduce the cost